JackJack3231/V0-Auxiliary-Fan/README.md

 The Shroud comes in 2 Versions: A Unibody Version for which you'll need a larger Printer as it is 170mm long and a 2 Piece Version which you can print on a V0 and glue together after printing.

-I have not done any CFD-Simulation on this shroud, so it definitely could be better, however it seems to work fine at providing some extra airflow while printing.
+I have not done any CFD-Simulation on this shroud, so it definitely could be better.

+After some testing with PLA, the effective cooling area is only around 1/3rd of the the print-bed.
+I'm working on a new Version using a larger blower fan, however that will need some time, as I currently don't have any bigger blower fans.

 ## Stuff to keep in mind